boydaihungst/altair-graphql-plugin-github-sync/README.md

-# Insomnia Gist Sync
+# Altair Graphql Client Gist Sync

-This is a plugin for [Insomnia](https://insomnia.rest) that allows users sync workspaces with gist of GitHub.
+This is a plugin for [Altair Graphql Client](https://altair.sirmuel.design) that allows users sync collections with gist of GitHub.

 ## Installation

-Install the `insomnia-plugin-gist-sync` plugin from Preferences > Plugins.
+Install the `altair-graphql-plugin-gist-sync` plugin from Avaiable Plugins > Altair Sync Gist > "Add To Altair" > Then Restart

 ## Configure

-1. Create a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to your GitHub account, with `gist` scope/permission.
+1. Create a [personal access token](https://github.com/settings/tokens) to your GitHub account, with `gist` scope/permission.

-2. Go to Insomnia, click on Insomnia Main Menu, and click on "Gist Sync - Configure":
+2. Go to Altair Graphql Client, click on Gist Sync tab:
 ![Plugin Screenshot](/docs/screenshot.jpg)

-3. Filling with GitHub API Key (generated on step 1), select a existent Gist or select "Create new..." to create a new Gist.
+3. Filling with Gist API Key (generated on step 1), select a existent Gist or select "Create new..." to create a new Gist.

 ![Configuration Plugin Screenshot](/docs/screenshot-configuration.png)

 ## Usage

-- Click on "Gist Sync - Send" to send your workspaces to Gist.
+- Click on "Upload" to send your collections to Gist.
-- Click on "Gist Sync - Receive" to get your workspaces from Gist.
+- Click on "Donwload" to get your collections from Gist.

-> Note that currently using the same Gist on more than one computer can result in problems.
-When the "Receive" button is pressed, all remote content is combined with local content by Insomnia.
-If you are really interested on preserving integrity working with a team, please [support insomnia](https://insomnia.rest/pricing/) with a team membership.
+## For developer only

+1. Download and Open the Altair GraphQL Client
+2. Open the settings modal
+3. Toggle "ON" the "Enable experimental features in Altair.
+Note: The features might be unstable"
+4. Add "url:altair-graphql-plugin-gist-sync@1.0.0::[url]->[http://localhost:8002]" to the plugins list and hit "Save" at the bottom of the settings modal
+5. After refresh Gist Sync panel will show in the left

+## Credit

+- This is a port from [joaostroher/insomnia-plugin-gist-sync](https://github.com/joaostroher/insomnia-plugin-gist-sync).